chun-baoluo/node-rf1996/README.md

 # rf1996

 IronLogic RF1996 (Z2-USB 1996) library wrapper for Node.js.
-Works on Windows only and no support for 32bit Node.js, due to library's restrictions.
+Works on Windows and supports 32bit Node.js only, due to library's restrictions.

 ## Installation